jrandj/aws-security-specialty/README.md

     * A VPC is a logical datacentre in AWS.
 It consists of IGWs, Route Tables, Network Access Control Lists, Subnets, and Security Groups.
 1 Subnet corresponds to 1 Availability Zone.

-    * A NAT instance enables instances in a private subnet to initiate outbound IPv4 traffic to the internet or other AWS services, but prevent the instances from receiving inbound traffic initiated on the internet.
+    * A NAT instance enables instances in a private subnet to initiate outbound IPv4 traffic to the internet or other AWS services but prevent the instances from receiving inbound traffic initiated on the internet.

     * When creating a NAT instance, you must disable the Source/Destination Check on the instance.
 NAT instances must be in a public subnet, and there must be a route out of the private subnet to the NAT instance.
 The amount of traffic that a NAT instance can support depends on the instance size.
 NAT instances also sit behind a security group.